Regrettably a number of things have conspired against us meaning we cannot go ahead with the Kent Climber Sportive on the 22nd of July.

 Online pre-entry allows you to get this event in your diary and is the easiest way to secure your place.
 Numbers are limited for this event and you will be saving yourself an admin fee if you enter on-line rather than paying on the day.
 On-line pre-entry will also allow you to turn up on the day and just collect your entry pack without the hassle of filling in forms, registering and queuing up.

 We may have to close registration on the day if the event reaches its capacity so it is best to pre enter on-line to avoid disappointment.
+You can always change entry on the day, even during the event if you prefer a shorter ride.

 Although only 35 miles long, this ride also climbs over 2400ft of climbing – so don’t think your in for an easy ride.
 This great route is for the beginner looking to stretch their ability and push their boundaries.
 The route takes in beautiful countryside that you’ll be able to take in at a slower pace then the other longer routes and look forward to some cheese and crackers.